Medically reviewed by Drugs.com. Last updated on Apr 10, 2022.

 - Syncope (fainting), history of—Use with caution.
 May make these conditions worse.

-You will receive bortezomib while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you bortezomib. bortezomib is given through a needle placed in one of your veins or as a shot under your skin (usually in the abdomen or thighs).
+A nurse or other trained health professional will give you bortezomib in a medical facility.
+It is given through a needle placed into one of your veins or as a shot under your skin (usually in the abdomen or thighs).

-It is very important that your doctor check you at regular visits to make sure that bortezomib is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that bortezomib is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 Dizziness, lightheadedness, or even fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.

-bortezomib may cause some people to become dizzy, drowsy, tired, or less alert than they are normally.
-Make sure you know how you react to bortezomib before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
-You may rise up slowly from sitting or lying position to help prevent lightheadedness or dizziness.
+Bortezomib may cause some people to become dizzy, drowsy, tired, or less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how bortezomib affects you.

-Some people who have used bortezomib developed serious heart problems.
-Tell your doctor right away if you have chest pain or discomfort, shortness of breath, irregular heartbeat, or swelling of the feet, ankles, or legs while you are using bortezomib.
+Bortezomib may cause serious heart problems.
+Tell your doctor right away if you have chest pain or discomfort, trouble breathing, irregular heartbeat, or swelling of the feet, ankles, or legs while you are receiving bortezomib.

-bortezomib may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-Stop using bortezomib and check with your doctor right away if you start having headaches, seizures, extreme drowsiness, confusion, or problems with vision while you are using bortezomib.
+Bortezomib may increase your chance of having a brain condition, called posterior reversible encephalopathy syndrome (PRES).
+Check with your doctor right away if you start having headaches, seizures, extreme drowsiness, confusion, or problems with vision while you are receiving bortezomib.

-bortezomib may cause nausea, vomiting, constipation, and diarrhea, so it is important to drink plenty of fluids.
+Bortezomib may cause nausea, vomiting, constipation, and diarrhea, so it is important to drink plenty of fluids.
+It may also cause stomach or bowel blockage.
 If you experience dizziness or lightheadedness, contact your doctor.
 These could be symptoms of dehydration (not enough water in your body).

 Bortezomib can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: